LoloCabbage/PointCloudProcess/README.md

 ### Process
     1.thinning data -> used to test
     2.buffering data -> used in step3
-    3.filtering data (outlier removed) -> used in step4
+    3.filter.laz -> used in step4
 ### Result
     1.dtm.tiff <- output of step3
     2.step4.tiff <- output of step4